Estimating and interpreting secondary attack risk: Binomial considered harmful: Discussion

 \section{Discussion}

-Even when the SAR is small, it is important to account for the risk of infection through multiple generations of infection within households.
-Unless generations of infection are clearly separated in time, a binomial estimate of the SAR will be biased upward and have a confidence interval with low coverage probability.
+Studies of disease transmission in households and other clearly-defined groups at risk of infection are part of a glorious tradition in infectious disease epidemiology~\cite{frost1938familial}.
+They remain one of the most effective means of obtaining critical information about routes and risk factors of transmission, the basic reproduction number, and the natural history of epidemic diseases~\cite{fox1974family, lipsitch2020defining}.
+Every author of the studies cited above has made an important contribution to infectious disease epidemiology and to public health.
+However, these studies should no longer be analyzed using binomial models.
+Even when the SAR is small, it is important to account for multiple generations of transmission within households.
+Unless these generations are clearly separated in time, a binomial estimate of the SAR will be biased upward and have a confidence interval with low coverage probability even if the variance is adjusted for clustering.

 A binomial model can estimate the household FAR accurately if cluster-adjusted confidence intervals are used.
-However, most epidemiologic questions involving person-to-person transmission are framed more naturally in terms of the SAR.

-Using logistic regression, it is possible to generalize an analysis based on a constant FAR to associate the risk of infection in a household outbreak with individual-level or household-level covariates.
-Similarly, an analysis based on the SAR can be generalized to allow the probability or hazard of transmission to depend on individual-level, pairwise, and household-level covariates.
-In the ordered pair $ij$, the individual-level covariates of $i$ can be associated with infectiousness and the individual-level covariates of $j$ can be associated with susceptibility, allowing simultaneous estimation of covariate associations with both~\cite{kenah2015a}.
-Analysis based on the SAR allows more detailed scientific insight into disease transmission than an analysis based on the FAR.

-The household SAR can be clearly defined and estimated even when there are multiple index cases, a risk of infection from outside the household, or loss to follow-up~\cite{RampeyLongini1992}.
-The chain binomial model can include a probability of infection from the environment or community outside the household in each time unit, and pairwise survival analysis can include a hazard of infection from the environment or community.
-Both models can explicitly account for right-censored observations or delayed entry~\cite{Kenah2011}.
-Models based on the household FAR are difficult or impossible to extend to these situations.
+However, the FAR was clearly defined in our simulations only because we made the following assumptions: (1) Each household had at most one primary case, (2) susceptibles were not at risk of infection from outside the household, and (3) all households had the same size.
+In practice, these assumptions are extremely unlikely to hold.
+The LACDPH data had households with multiple primary cases and household sizes that varied from 2 to 20.
+For all assumed infectious periods shorter than 12 days, there were cases that could only be explained by the re-introduction of infection to the household.
+Unlike the FAR, the household SAR can be clearly defined and estimated even when there are multiple primary cases, ongoing risk of infection from outside the household, and varying household sizes.